sreeram-gsan/sreeram-foundation/src/content/pages/index.md

 template: index-page
 slug: /
 title: Sreeram Ganesan
-tagline: Software Engineer
+tagline: MS CS @ CU Boulder | Ex-Oracle

 featuredImage: /assets/sreeram.jpg
 cta:
   ctaText: Know more
   ctaLink: /about
 ---
-I am a Software Engineer at Oracle, interested in architecting and developing cloud-native web applications.
-In recent days I have developed an inclination towards machine learning and developing software applications that help us make smarter, more data-driven decisions.
+Hello!
+I am a Master's student at CU Boulder pursuing Computer Science.
+Before joining CU, I worked as a Software Engineer at Oracle for 3.5 years.

+I have experience in architecting and developing enterprise-level applications.
+Cloud Computing, Systems Design and Backend Development are my areas of interest.